 On May 11, 2015, we incurred \$10 million of indebtedness under a loan agreement with IMMY Funding LLC, an affiliate of Life Sciences Alternative Funding LLC, with the potential to incur, at our option, an additional \$5 million of indebtedness thereunder if we achieve certain revenue milestones on or before May 11, 2016.
-We are obligated to pay interest on the principal amount of the loans at a fixed per-annum rate of 12.5% and we are permitted to pay interest only for the first three years, which interest-only period may be reduced to 20 months if we do not meet certain minimum revenue or cash balance requirements.
-After the end of the interest-only period, we will be required to pay interest, plus repayments of the principal amount of the loans, in 24 equal monthly installments.
+We are obligated to pay interest on the principal amount of the loans at a fixed per-annum rate of 12.5% and we are permitted to pay interest only for the first three years, after the end of the interest-only period, we will be required to pay interest, plus repayments of the principal amount of the loans, in 36 equal monthly installments.
+The interest-only period, we would be required to pay interest, plus repayments of the principal amount of the loans, in 24 equal monthly installments.
 All amounts owed under the loan agreement, including a final fee of 5% of the aggregate principal amount of the loans, will be due on the earlier of May 11, 2021 or 24 months after the end of the interest-only period.
-We expect our payment obligations under the loan agreement to total approximately \$670,000 for our 2015 fiscal year.
+We expect our interest payment obligations under the loan agreement to total approximately \$0.6 million for our 2015 fiscal year.
 The loans are secured by substantially all of our personal property, rights and assets, including our intellectual property rights.